What is Gyokuro tea and how is it made?

 Gyokuro tea is a type of traditional Japanese green tea that has been around for centuries.
 It is made from high-grade sencha leaves, which are shaded from direct sunlight for about three weeks before harvesting.
 This process produces a unique flavor that is highly sought after by tea drinkers all over the world.
 The history and origin of this special type of green tea can be traced back to the Edo period in Japan, when it was first developed by a man named Yamamoto Kahei.

-See also What are the best white tea brands?
+See also What are the best tea accessories for brewing and serving?

 Yamamoto Kahei was an expert in the art of making green tea and had spent many years perfecting his technique.
 He believed that shading the leaves would help to bring out the unique flavor of Gyokuro tea, which he achieved by constructing small bamboo screens over his fields.
 This method allowed for more control over the amount of sunlight that was reaching the leaves, resulting in a sweeter and more flavorful cup of tea.